quocthanh2694/micro-frontend/README.md

 # Micro Frontends Application
 Micro frontend advanced with ReactJS and Config CI CD plus AWS configuration - Config Amazon Web Services

-# Micro React & vue project

-# Micro js project
+# Part 1: Bacis with js project - Micro js project
 ### Important Versions Update / Boilerplate for `./ecomm-boilerplate/products`
 In the upcoming lecture, we will be installing our dependencies.
 Some of the versions used in the course lectures have since broken.